Hikers answer plea to find wedding ring lost on mountaintop

 Gately and fellow hiker Brendan Cheever set out with a metal detector.

-Cheever said: “It beeped and he’s, like, ‘I think I found it,’ and everybody’s, like, ‘What?’ and he just started scratching in the snow.
+Cheever says that “it beeped and he’s, like, ‘I think I found it,’ and everybody’s, like, ‘What?’ and he just started scratching in the snow.
 There it was!”

 ———